trussworks/Engineering-Playbook/web/api/rest-api-design/Batching-Filtering-Pagination.md

   If you want to search for dogs born between 2019 and 2021:
   `GET https://api.thedogapi.com/v1/dogs/birth[year]=2019&birth[year]=2021`

-  If you want to search for dogs whose birthdays are in the Spring:
+  If you want to search for dogs whose birthdays are in the Spring you can search using a range of months:
   `GET https://api.thedogapi.com/v1/dogs/birth[month]=March&birth[month]=May`

 - The above examples using brackets indicate different resources that can be passed in as URL parameters to indicate range.